Women in International Economics Conference

 The goal of this conference is to enhance diversity within the field of international economics by providing junior women with a forum to present work and receive constructive feedback and mentorship.
 We hope that the conference will facilitate the development of networks between junior and senior women in the field.

+The conference will begin on Thursday, November 14th at noon and will continue through the next day.
 The workshop will include 6 contributed papers, with discussants, and a keynote.
-We are delighted to announce that Beata Javorcik, Professor of Economics, University of Oxford and Chief Economist, European Bank for Reconstruction and Development, has confirmed her participation as the keynote speaker.
-The workshop will include a Women in Economics mentoring session among senior economists, junior economists, and graduate students.
+We are delighted to announce that Silvana Tenreyro, Professor of Economics at the London School of Economics, has confirmed her participation as the keynote speaker.
+The workshop will include a women in economics mentoring session among senior economists, junior economists, and graduate students.

 We have limited funding for travel expenses for presenters and discussants.
 We encourage participants who are able to fund their travel from their research budgets to do so to enable additional funding for others.